jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 **crypto pki import gnmitrustpoint1 pem terminal password Cisco12345**

-Copy and paste the certificates as noted below: **rootCA.pem, devices.des3.key, and device.crt**
+Copy and paste the certificates as noted below: **rootCA.pem, devices.des3.key, and device.crt**.
+Scorll down to see the gif image and also screenshot.

 ```
 C9300# configure terminal